yannbelief/php-form-helper/README.md

 Save data from POST array to database
 ---
 When a form is submitted to a php page, we want to save them into database.
-Firstly, use `isEntirelyIn` method to check whether the `$_POST` array contains a valid submittion.
+Firstly, use `isEntirelyIn` method to check whether the `$_POST` array contains a valid submission.
 If so, read the data from the `$_POST` array into form helper `$f`.
 And export the data into a book object, then save it.

 ```php